kuflow/kuflow-sdk-python/kuflow-robotframework/README.md

 > Given an Id of a Document or the URI reference of a Document, create an item that represents a reference to the Document elementand can be used.

+#### Convert JSON String To Object

+> Given a JSON string as argument, return new JSON object

 #### Save Json Forms Value Data

 > Allows a JSON Forms to be saved in the task.